AixNPanes/homebridge-gpio-garage-door/README.md

 ##### Stopped

-Either oth the Open sensor and the Closed sensor are __Closed__ or the previous activation of the button timed out after __Door opens in seconds__.
+Either the Open sensor and the Closed sensor are __Closed__ or the previous activation of the button timed out after __Door opens in seconds__.